What is a Dental Filling?

 Are tooth fillings permanent?

 Most dentists, including Dr. Corpron, your South Austin Dentist, would argue that nothing is permanent.
 Have you ever owned a car that never had a problem?
 How about a house that never needed repairs?
 The same goes for dental fillings.
 While the tooth colored filling materials are very good these days, how long a filling lasts depends on the condition of the tooth and that tooth’s environment.
 Do you keep your teeth really clean?
 Are your teeth well positioned?
 Do you eat well?
 All of these things influence how long a filling lasts.
-In short, keep up with your routine, preventative cleanings and exams and your home-care and the filling will last longer.
+In short, keep up with your preventative care and maintain excellent home-care and the filling will last a really long time.

 What tooth filling material is best?